-The Sarah Jane Adventures, CBBC (UK)
+The Sarah Jane Adventures, on CBBC (UK)

-Well, anyway.
+Sarah Jane is, of course, aware that there are aliens appearing on Earth fairly often, for reasons ranging from visiting, to crash landing, to invasion.
+Sometimes she'll help them out, and sometimes she has to put a stop to their plans.
+(It's the latter type that we mostly get to see.)
+It should also be noted that this is set in an era where, on the new Doctor Who series, aliens have become known by the general public to exist, though this knowledge hasn't really changed how people go about their lives.
+It's not like there's official contact or anything, and even now many people still don't believe in aliens.
+It should further be noted that there exist agencies like UNIT and Torchwood to deal with aliens and such things, though Sarah Jane prefers to handle things differently than they would.
 For a long time now, she's been alone.
 She doesn't want to put anyone in danger, and besides, most people wouldn't believe anything she has to say, anyway.
-But in the pilot special, she met a teenage girl named Maria Jackson, has just moved in next door to Sarah Jane, along with her father, Alan (presumably no relation to country singer Alan Jackson).
+But in the pilot special, she met a teenage girl named Maria Jackson, who had just moved in across the street from her, along with her father, Alan (presumably no relation to country singer Alan Jackson).
 Alan is amicably divorced from Maria's mother, Chrissie, who pops in now and then.
-Anyway, Maria gets mixed up in the whole situation with the Bane, and learns the truth about Sarah Jane and all she does.
-In the course of the adventure, the two of them meet an apparently teenage boy, who the Bane had created as part of their plot, and since he's actually brand new, never having been born or raised or anything, he doesn't know anything about the world.
+Anyway, Maria got mixed up in Sarah Jane's investigation of some aliens called the Bane, and thereafter would help Sarah Jane with subsequent adventures.
+Also in the course of their first adventure together, the two of them met an apparently teenage boy, whom the Bane had created as part of their plot.
+But since he's actually brand new, never having been born or raised or anything, he didn't know anything about the world.
 Though he does have the brain power of like 10,000 people who the Bane had scanned to create him.
-Anyway, he wants to get away from them, and Sarah Jane "adopts" him, giving him the name Luke Smith.
-He'll help Sarah Jane and Maria on their adventures, I guess.
+Anyway, he didn't want to be part of the aliens' invasion plot, so he escaped with Sarah Jane, who "adopted" him, and gave him the name Luke Smith.
+So now he also joins Sarah Jane and Maria on their adventures.